 - Your child's sound box (paper instructions included) - A reading record for writing things you have done/noticed at home.
 Please keep this linked to the work we send home - s a t p i n letters and instructions - A set of flashcards with all the Phase 2 sounds we will be working on this term.
-These are good to cut out and display around the house - A laminated name writing/letter formation activity.
-All you will need is a dry wipe pen and your child can start practising - A copy of the Bug Club letter formation patter to help you when supporting your child with forming their letters correctly - Information about Bug Club online.
+These are good to cut out and display around the house - A copy of the Bug Club letter formation patter to help you when supporting your child with forming their letters correctly - Information about Bug Club online.
 Your child's login details are on a sticker inside their reading record so that they can access the e-books and activities allocated phonicsfamily miniwritersclub fiveminutemum